d12frosted/elpa-mirror/gnu/pulsar-readme.txt

   This is a small package that temporarily highlights the current line after a given function is invoked.
-The affected functions are defined in the user option `pulsar-pulse-functions'.
-What Pulsar does is set up an advice so that those functions run a hook after they are called.
+The affected functions are defined in the user option `pulsar-pulse-functions' and the effect takes place when either `pulsar-mode' (buffer-local) or `pulsar-global-mode' is enabled.
-  The pulse effect is added there (`pulsar-after-function-hook').

-  To remove the advice and disable Pulsar altogether, evaluate this
-  form: `(pulsar-setup 'reverse)'.
-The `pulsar-setup' function can be used manually to install the advice on the relevant functions, though it is strongly encouraged to use `customize-set-variable' for the user option `pulsar-pulse-functions' and let Emacs set up everything correctly (that user option has a special custom setter function).
+  [ The minor modes are part of 0.3.0-dev ]

-  The duration of the highlight is determined by `pulsar-delay'.
-How smooth the effect is depends on `pulsar-iterations'.
-While the applicable face is specified in `pulsar-face'.
+  The overall duration of the highlight is determined by a combination of `pulsar-delay' and `pulsar-iterations'.
+The latter determines the number of blinks in a pulse, while the former sets their delay in seconds before they fade out.
+The applicable face is specified in `pulsar-face'.

-  To disable the pulse but keep the highlight, set `pulsar-pulse' to nil.
+  To disable the pulse but keep the temporary highlight, set the user option `pulsar-pulse' to nil.
 The current line will remain highlighted until another command is invoked.

   To highlight the current line on demand, use the `pulsar-pulse-line' command.
 When `pulsar-pulse' is non-nil (the default), its highlight will pulse before fading away.
 Whereas the `pulsar-highlight-line' command never pulses the line: the highlight stays in place as if `pulsar-pulse' is nil.

+  [ The `pulsar-highlight-dwim' is part of 0.3.0-dev ]

+  A do-what-I-mean command is also on offer: `pulsar-highlight-dwim'.
+  It highlights the current line line like `pulsar-highlight-line'.
+If the region is active, it applies its effect there.
+The region may also be a rectangle (internally they differ from ordinary regions).

+  To help users differentiate between the pulse and highlight effects, the user option `pulsar-highlight-face' controls the presentation of the `pulsar-highlight-line' and `pulsar-highlight-dwim' commands.
+By default, this variable is the same as `pulsar-face'.

   Pulsar depends on the built-in `pulse.el' library.